List of RAM drive software: shm

 Modern Linux systems come pre-installed with a user-accessible ramdisk mounted at /dev/shm.

 RapidDisk

 RapidDisk is a free and open source project containing a Linux kernel module and administration utility that functions similar to the Ramdiskadm of the Solaris (operating system).
 With the rxadm utility, the user is capable of dynamically attaching, removing, and resizing RAM disk volumes and treat them like any other block device.

-RAMDisk

-Free and open-source utility that allows using RAM as a folder.

 tmpfs and ramfs

 An example of how to use tmpfs and ramfs in a Linux environment is as follows: